In response to The Daily Post’s weekly photo challenge: “(Extra)ordinary.”

 This building which housed the aviary is a picture of neglect and the adjoining guard room too.
 When the aviary was functional, the guard room served as a ticket counter.

-Another picture of apathy is the Marigowda Lecture Hall which has seen better days.
+Another picture of apathy is the Krumbiegel Hall which has seen better days.
 If only ASI could do something about these buildings.

 This statue of Chamarajendra Wodeyar was carried all the way from Mysore and installed here.